top of page

 And a few weeks later, things start to struggle.

 I am here to tell you I am not immune to this even after 40 years of growing.
-Impulse plant purchases have cost me $$ over the years where I either left them on the porch to die or planted them out only to have a frost weaken or kill them.
+Impulse plant purchases have cost me money over the years where I either left them on the porch to die or planted them out only to have a frost weaken or kill them.
 And it always hurts me when I have to throw a good plant into compost because I realize too late I don't have a place to grow it.

 There’s no rush yet to plant out.